sds-edu/SDS-CI-GH-Guide/README.md

 ### :book: **Exercise: Observe CI with GitHub Actions**

 Now a GitHub Actions workflow has been set up to automate the build and test processes.
-Commit and push the changes to the `master` branch and observe how GitHub Actions automatically triggers and executes the CI workflow.
+Commit and push the changes to the `master` branch (or firstly create a new repository on GitHub if you have not done so).
+Observe how GitHub Actions automatically triggers and executes the CI workflow.
 Check the workflow's status and inspect the test results to see if the tests passed successfully.

 ![](./images/1.png)